 - (a) Chairperson.
-The Advisory Board board shall elect a chairperson and vice-chairperson each year at its first meeting of the fiscal year.
-The chairperson shall preside over all regular or special meetings of the Advisory Board board.
+The Advisory Board shall elect a chairperson and vice-chairperson each year at its first meeting of the fiscal year.
+The chairperson shall preside over all regular or special meetings of the Advisory Board.
 In the absence or disability of the chairperson, the vice-chairperson shall preside and shall have and exercise all the powers of the chairperson so absent or disabled.
 Additional officers may be elected as needed. - (b) Jurisdiction and procedures; supplementary rules.
-The jurisdiction and procedures of the Advisory Board board are set out in this article Article, except that the Advisory Board board may adopt supplementary rules of procedure not inconsistent with this article Article or with other provisions of law. - (c) Advisory Board year.
-The Advisory Board board shall use the county fiscal year as its meeting year. - (d) Meetings.
-Meetings of the Advisory Board board, following such notice as required by this article, shall be held at the call of the chairperson and at such other times as the Advisory Board board in its rules of procedure may specify.
+The jurisdiction and procedures of the Advisory Board are set out in this Article, except that the Advisory Board may adopt supplementary rules of procedure not inconsistent with this Article or with other provisions of law. - (c) Advisory Board year.
+The Advisory Board shall use the County fiscal year as its meeting year. - (d) Meetings.
+Meetings of the Advisory Board, shall be held at the call of the chairperson and at such other times as the Advisory Board in its rules of procedure may specify.
 A called meeting shall be held at least every two months.
 Meeting dates and times shall be posted no less than one week before the meeting by giving notice by an electronic mail or a mailed notification to each Advisory Board member, and by posting a copy of the notice on the principal bulletin board of the Advisory Board or at the door of its usual meeting room or on the building in an area accessible to the public.
 A copy of the notice shall also be delivered to the Clerk to the Board of Commissioners for delivery to the media as well as to other persons who have made requests for notices.
-All meetings shall be open to the public.

-- (e) Voting.
-The concurring vote of a majority of the members of the Advisory Board board shall be necessary to reverse any order, requirement, decision, or determination of any administrative official or agency, to decide in favor of an applicant, or to pass upon any other matter on which it is required to act under this article Article. - (f) Duty to Vote.
+All meetings shall be open to the public. - (e) Voting.
+The concurring vote of a majority of the members of the Advisory Board shall be necessary to reverse any order, requirement, decision, or determination of any administrative official or agency, to decide in favor of an applicant, or to pass upon any other matter on which it is required to act under this Article. - (f) Duty to Vote.
 Once a meeting has been convened, every member, including the chairperson, must vote unless excused by a majority vote of those members present.
 A member who wishes to be excused from voting shall so inform the chairperson, who shall take a vote of the remaining members.
 The Advisory Board may excuse a member from voting, but only upon questions involving his/her own financial interest or his/her official conduct or on matters on which the member is prohibited from voting under NCGS §14-234.
-Refusal to vote (without just cause) shall be recorded as an affirmative vote. - (fg) Records.
-The Advisory Board, or its designee, board shall keep minutes of the proceedings showing the vote of each member upon each question, or if absent or failing to vote, indicating such fact, and shall keep records of its examinations and other official actions, all of which shall be immediately filed in the Soil and Water Conservation District Office of the board and shall be a public record. - (gh) Administrative services.
-The Advisory Board board shall contract with the soil and water conservation district Soil and Water Conservation District office to serve the Advisory Board board for recordkeeping, correspondence, application procedures under this article Article and whatever other services the Advisory Board board needs to complete its duties.
+Refusal to vote (without just cause) shall be recorded as an affirmative vote. - (g) Records.
+The Advisory Board, or its designee, shall keep minutes of the proceedings showing the vote of each member upon each question, or if absent or failing to vote, indicating such fact, and shall keep records of its examinations and other official actions, all of which shall be immediately filed in the Soil and Water Conservation District Office and shall be a public record.

+(h) Administrative services.
+The Advisory Board shall contract with the Soil and Water Conservation District office to serve the Advisory Board for recordkeeping, correspondence, application procedures under this Article and whatever other services the Advisory Board needs to complete its duties.
 The Farmland Preservation Coordinator will fulfill these and other appointed program duties.